OpenDSA/OpenDSA/RST/en/PL/Grammars5.rst

    :author: David Furcy and Tom Naps

 ===================================================================
-Grammars - Part 5 - Using Parser Generators to Interpret a Language
+Using Parser Generators to Interpret a Language
 ===================================================================

 Annotating Jison Grammars
 -------------------------

-This is a very short module in which we give an overview of how to add annotations to a Jison grammar to produce an interpreter, rather than just a parser.
-By an interpreter we mean that, instead of merely returning a signal indicating whether or not the parsed expression is valid or not, we actually want to "evaluate" valid expressions in some way and return the result of doing that evaluation.
+In this section, we give an overview of how to add annotations to a Jison grammar to produce an interpreter, rather than just a parser.
+By an interpreter we mean that, instead of merely returning a signal indicating whether or not the input expression is syntactically valid, we actually want to "evaluate" valid expressions in some way and return the result of doing that evaluation.

 Consider the following Jison grammar, which is a scaled-down version of the demo at http://zaa.ch/jison/demos/calc, as made available by